opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 Here we configure the data, we want to visualize.
 We start simple and select aggregation "Max" of field "value".
 This aligns well with the cumulative aggregation temporality.
-In each interval the maximum (last) cpu time is placed as a dot in our diagram.
+In each interval the maximum (last) CPU time is placed as a dot in our diagram.
-We group by a "Terms" aggregation on the K8s pod name to get the cpu times per pod.
+We group by a "Terms" aggregation on the K8s pod name to get the CPU times per pod.
 To avoid over-crowding of our graph, we select Top 3 ordered by "Max of value" in descending direction.
-This provides us with a time-line of cpu time by the top 3 pods.
+This provides us with a time-line of CPU time by the top 3 pods.

 If we were visualizing a metric of kind gauge, this would be it.
 However, with our sum, there is more to be done.